MerelVanPuymbroeck/ANT-Giertz-1-11/README.md

 # Startup Antwerp Giertz

-This repo is the source for all info about activities with BeCode: Brieffings, tutorials, etc...
+This repo is the source of information about activities with BeCode: Briefings, guidelines, tasks, tutorials, exercises etc...
-Clonse this on your pc and `git pull` often to make sure you have the most recent version of everything.
+Clone this to your pc and `git pull` often to make sure you have the most recent version.

 ## Your sources of info for BeCode: